DanTcheche/your_social_life_bot/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Why the exponential growth of Telegram in the last month I found myself interested in building some usefull bots to help in the daily life.
+With the exponential growth of Telegram in the last month I found myself interested in building some useful bots to help in the daily life.

 The current main functionalities are:
 * Birthdays management.
   * Adding birthdays.
   * Listing birthdays.
   * Getting next birthday.
-  * Notification when a it's someones birthday.
+  * Notification when it's someone's birthday.

 * Events management.
   * Adding events.